synonyms: Nemotois topazias Meyrick, 1893

 The Caterpillars of this species live in a case constructed of debris joined with silk.
 The caterpillars have been found feeding on the flowers of

 The adult moths have forewings that are dark metallic purple, each with a yellow spot near the base, and a central transverse band of gold or green speckles.
 The hindwings are off-white shading to pale brown at the margins.
+The head is covered in black hairs.
 The moths have a wingspan of about 1 cm.
 The forewing colour fades to brown in dead specimens.
 Their antennae are nearly twice as long as the wings.

 The species has been found in